 Divorce After Permanent Green Card Issued: Overview

-“Divorce after permanent green card issued” is a thought that may keep you up late at night, as you contemplate the effect that this may have on your immigration status.
-It is very common in America for marriages to end in a divorce.
+“Divorce after permanent green card issued” is a thought that may keep you up late at night.
+You may be contemplating the effect that a divorce may have on your immigration status.
+It is very common in America for a marriage to end in a divorce.
 The entire divorce process comes with great uncertainty and it is especially important for you to know your legal rights when this unfortunate situation happens.
 An experienced immigration attorney that charges a reasonable fee is your best bet, in these circumstances.

 Consequences for Ten-Year Green Card Holders